 \section{Introduction}

-The hierarchical model of matter assembly dictates not only the formation and evolution of galaxy clusters but also their positioning within the large-scale cosmic web, comprising filaments, sheets, and voids.
+The hierarchical model of matter assembly dictates not only the formation and evolution of galaxy clusters, but also their positioning within the large-scale cosmic web, comprising filaments, sheets, and voids.
 Observations \citep{Joeveer1978,Barrow1985,deLapparent1986,Sousbie2008}, theory \citep{Zeldovich1970,White1979,BKP1996}, and cosmological simulations \citep {Klypin1983,Davis1985,Thomas1992, Springel2005,Angulo2022} have demonstrated that galaxy clusters reside at the nodes of this vast network.
 They grow through mergers \citep{Bardeen1986,Kauffmann1993} and anisotropic accretion of matter from their connected filaments \citep{BKP1996,Calvo2010,pichon2011,Gouin2017,Vurm2023}.
-As such, galaxy clusters serve as unique tracers and laboratories to study the structure of the cosmic web, and its environmentally driven influence on galaxy evolution in the densest regions of the Universe.
+Thus, galaxy clusters serve as unique tracers and laboratories for the study of the structure of the cosmic web, and its environmentally driven influence on galaxy evolution in the densest regions of the Universe.